 - Four technologies have the potential to transform banks and the industry: Data & Analytics, Cloud Computing, Artificial Intelligence (AI) and Distributed Ledger Technology (DLT) - The survey identified areas of the bank value-chain which are expected to be positively impacted by the technologies identified, with a high impact expected from Data & Analytics and AI on Sales and Trading, and DLT on Post Trade. - 84% of survey respondents expected banks to have significantly advanced Data & Analytics capabilities embedded in five years' time.
-This capability, alongside increased Cloud Computing adoption, were highlighted as enablers for further technology and operations developments. - Banks are currently at varying levels of maturity for each of the four technologies identified, ranging from a general awareness through to mature and embedded 'business as usual' solutions. - Data & Analytics (the control, management and generation of insights from data) is a priority, given the increasing regulatory oversight of data use, and its central role in delivering the technologies we have identified. - Significant implementation of DLT is a longer-term priority (5 years+) for banks.
-This reflects the complexity of moving from current use cases to larger, industry-wide interoperable platforms based on common standards. - Robotic Process Automation (RPA), while not considered a new development, was identified as an additional technology that is expected to receive significant investment in the short to medium-term. - New technologies and a focus on innovation will require banks of the future to be increasingly automated, data-led, open and agile.
-Business models are expected to be relationship-based, with banks connected into a wider pool of technology and service providers - 100% of survey respondents agreed that successful banks of the future will be those that are more flexible and agile to change and innovation. - Banks are increasingly expected to become product and service 'aggregators', retaining the interface with clients, but combining their own products and services with those of other market participants. - 90% of survey respondents believed that business and IT roles, as well as expertise, will continue to merge, and key skills required by banks in the future will be relationship-based (focused on clients, third-party management and internal collaboration) and technology enabled. - The investment banking industry is expected to be more interconnected, with some banks playing a greater 'service provider' role than others.
-Banks are likely to partner with FinTech firms to optimise discrete parts of their existing functions as they focus on service aggregation. - Regulatory-focused technology (focused on monitoring, reporting and compliance, and often called 'RegTech') will become a key element of industry change, with close collaboration between banks, providers and regulators acting as a catalyst for change.
+These capabilities, alongside increased Cloud Computing adoption, were highlighted as the enabler for further technologies and operations developments. - Banks are currently at varying levels of maturity for each of the four technologies identified, ranging from a general awareness through to mature and embedded 'business as usual' solutions. - Data & Analytics (the control, management and generation of insights from data) is a priority, given the increasing regulatory oversight of data usage, and its central role in delivering the technologies we have identified. - Significant implementation of DLT is a longer-term priority (5 years+) for banks.
+This reflects the complexity of moving from current use cases to larger, industry-wide interoperable platforms based on common standards, and remaining uncertainty on the longer-term adoption of DLT solutions in capital markets. - Robotic Process Automation (RPA), while not considered a new development, was identified as an additional technology that is expected to receive significant investment in the short to medium-term. - New technologies and a focus on innovation will require the banks of the future to be increasingly automated, data-led, open and agile.
+Business models are expected to be relationship-based, with banks connected into a wider pool of technology and service providers - 96% of survey respondents agreed that successful banks of the future will be those that are more flexible and agile to change and innovation. - Banks are increasingly expected to become product and service 'aggregators', retaining the interface with clients, but combining their own products and services with those of other market participants. - 82% of survey respondents believed that business and IT roles and expertise will continue to merge, and key skills required by banks in the future will be relationship-based (focused on clients, third-party management and internal collaboration) and technology enabled. - The investment banking industry is expected to be more interconnected, with some banks playing a greater 'service provider' role than others.
+Banks are likely to partner with FinTech firms to optimise discrete parts of their existing functions as they focus on service aggregation. - Regulatory-focused technologies (focused on monitoring, reporting and compliance, and often called 'RegTech') will become a key element of industry change, with close collaboration between banks, providers and regulators acting as a catalyst for change.